Sooraj12Sreekumar/Sooraj12Sreekumar/README.md

 ## 🤖💡 About me
 A Data Science enthusiast who learns by **building, breaking and rebuilding.**
-For me, coding isn't just lines on a screen - it's a way to bring ideas alive, whether it's an AI Assistant that talks back, a model that predicts outcomes, or a productivity tool that maked life simpler.
+For me, coding isn't just lines on a screen - it's a way to bring ideas alive, whether it's an AI Assistant that talks back, a model that predicts outcomes, or a productivity tool that makes life simpler.

 📚 Currently diving deep into Generative AI, Neural Networks, and End-to-End ML pipelines